celestemiriams/Fast-Food-Fast/README.md

  ```

 #### User Dashboard
-The user dashboard allows the user to do the following;
+The user dashboard allows the clients to do the following;

 ```
 Place an order